D-aviDev/SNTDRbootcamp/README.md

 # SNTDRbootcamp
-ackend project Santander QuotesScreen - ON a Cloud
+Backend project Santander QuotesScreen - ON a Cloud